-- 5. Recordkeeping Requirements The sludge documents will be retained on site at the same location as other NPD ES records.
+- a.
+The name and address of the person who prepared the sewage sludge that is sold or given away in a bag or other container for application to the land. - b.
+A statement that application of the sewage sludge to the land is prohibited except in accordance with the instructions on the label or information sheet. - c.
+The annual whole sludge application rate for the sewage sludge that will not cause any of the annual pollutant loading rates in Table 4 above to be exceeded. - 4.
+Notification Requirements None. - 5.
+Recordkeeping Requirements The sludge documents will be retained on site at the same location as other NPD ES records.
 The person who prepares sewage sludge or a sewage sludge material shall develop the following information and shall retain the information for five years. - a.
 The concentration in the sludge of each pollutant listed above in found in Element I, Section I, Table 1. - b.
 The following certification statement found in §503.17(a)(6)(iii).
 "I certify, under penalty of law, that the information that will be used to determine compliance with the management practices in §503.14(e), the Class A pathogen requirement in §503.32(a), and the vector attraction reduction requirement in (insert vector attraction reduction option) have been met.
-This determination has been made under my direction and supervision in accordance with the system designed to ensure that qualified personnel properly gather and evaluate the information used to determine that the management practices, pathogen requirements, and vector attraction reduction requirements have been met.
-I am aware that there are significant penalties for false certification including the possibility of fine and imprisonment". - c.
+This determination has been made under my direction and supervision in accordance with the system designed to ensure that qualified personnel properly gather and evaluate the information used to determine that the management practices, pathogen requirements, and vector attraction reduction that the management practices pathogen requirements, and vector attraction reduction reduction reduction reduction reduction including the possibility of fine and imprisonment". - c.
 A description of how the Class A pathogen reduction requirements are met. - d.
 A description of how the vector attraction reduction requirements are met. - e.
 The annual whole sludge application rate for the sewage sludge that does not cause the annual pollutant loading rates in Table 4 to be exceeded.
 See Appendix A to Part 503 Procedure to Determine the Annual Whole Sludge Application Rate for Sewage Sludge. - 6.
-Reporting Requirements The permittee shall report annually on the DMR the following information: - a.
+Reporting Requirements The permittee shall report annually on the DMR the following information:

+- a.
 List Pollutant Table 4 appropriate for permittee's land application practices. - b.
 The frequency of monitoring listed in Element 1, Section I.C. which applies to the permittee. - c.
 Toxicity Characteristic Leaching Procedure (TCLP) results.
 (Pass/Fail). - d.
 The concentration (mg/Kg) in the sludge of each pollutant listed in Table 1 (defined as a monthly average) found in Element 1, Section I. - e.
 Class A pathogen reduction Alternative used as listed in Section I.B.3.a.
 Alternatives describe how the pathogen reduction requirements are met. - f.
 Vector attraction reduction Alternative used as listed in Section I.B.4. - g.
 Annual sludge production in dry metric tons/year. - h.
 Amount of sludge land applied in dry metric tons/year. - i.
 Amount of sludge transported interstate in dry metric tons/year. - j.
 The following certification statement found in § 503.17(a)(6)(iii) shall be attached to the DMR.